 What Credit Checks Can Hurt Your Credit Score?

-Hard inquiries will have a negative effect on your credit score.
+Hard inquiries, sometimes referred to as “hard pulls,” will have a negative effect on your credit score.
 While the effect is usually minimal, it’s important to know that it can happen.
 According to credit scoring agency FICO, hard inquiries typically make a credit score drop about five points.
 Hard inquiries remain on your credit report for just two years.

 Again, there’s no need to worry about a soft credit inquiry affecting your credit score.
 In other words, you won’t be punished simply for keeping an eye on your credit profile.